Kiranjith83/ALML/Notes/AIMLNotes.md

  - passengers are the data (Data blob upto 1 mb).
 - The default limit is 500, but can be increased.
 - Data store is transient and with a default retention for data records of 24 hours and can be increased now upto 365 days - 8760hours.
+- Each shard can support up to 1 MB/sec or 1,000 records/sec write throughput or up to 2 MB/sec or 2,000 records/sec read throughput.

 Interact with Kinesis Data Stream
 ---------------------------------